avipowar/NetFlix-GPT-Web/README.md

 - Create Sign In (Form) Page and background image
 - Style Sign In Form Page
 - Create Sign Up (Form) page
+- Form Validation
+  - Regex use for Form Validation
+- useRef Hook now (for create reference)
+- add error message
+-

+# Important Concept

+- You can access the input value of box using two ways
+  1. using state variable
+  2. using useRef Hook [ using reference of that input box (these reference is created by React) ]

 # Features